correllmj/ABE-4662/README.md

 ## ABE-4662 Quantification of Biological Processes
 ______________________________________
 Working to put ABE 4662 on Github version 5.20.21, This Course was designed to integrate into content provided by J. Kantor from Univ.
-Notre Dame, a special thants to him for allowing access to his excellent work!
+Notre Dame, a special thanks to him for allowing access to his excellent work!

 ## Topics covered: